wobkenh/simplematcomponents/projects/simplemattable/readme.md

 This is helpful if e.g. your model contains a Date but you do not want the standard JS string representation of date to show, but rather your preferred format.
 - width (`.withWidth(width: (number | Width | string))`): The width of the column.
 The property itself is the string that will later be used by fxflex.
 If you do not specify the width, the flex value `1 1 0px` will be used.
 This function accepts either a number, a string or a Width object:
   + number: flex string will be `0 0 <number>px`
-  + string: the string will be interpreted by fxFlex as is, so pass a valid fxFlex string, [for more information see here](https://github.com/angular/flex-layout/wiki/fxFlex-API).
+  + string: the string will be interpreted by fxFlex as is, so pass a valid fxFlex string, [for more information see the fxFlex docs](https://github.com/angular/flex-layout/wiki/fxFlex-API).
   + Width: Width allows you to enter the width in a typesafe way.
   You can use `Width.px(pixel: number)` to get a pixel based width or `Width.pct(percent: number)` for percent based width.
   Additionally, you can use the methods `.shrink()` and `.grow()` to turn on shrink or grow respectively, which are both turned off by default.